-Siege of Winterfell is a real-time strategy in Game of Thrones Winter is coming, in which dragons or rally size has no effect!
-What matters is your troop stats and the commanders you use.
-In this guide, I will review why they’re important in this event and will give you some suggestions.
+Siege of Winterfell is a popular real-time strategy in Game of Thrones Winter is coming!
+In this event the main thing that matters is your troop stats and the commanders you use, as their special skills can change the battle results for you.
+In this guide, I will review their importance in this event and will give you some suggestions.

 Please note that not all commanders have their strategic skills yet.
 You can review all available commanders on the event page in the Cross-server events tab.
 You need to set your lord as one of the commanders with strategic skills if you want your lord to be in the event and to use their stats.

 In this event commanders won’t use might - they will use Rage.
-Your commanders will try to cast their skills in the same order you deployed them in battle (I mean first your chief commander will use their skill, then your deputy commander 1 then your deputy commander 2) When your troops are in combat the rage will start to fill at different rates.
+Your commanders will try to cast their skills in the same order you deployed them in battle (I mean first your chief commander will use their skill, then your deputy commander 1 then your deputy commander 2).
+This means the order you deploy commanders in battle is very important!
+When your troops are in combat the rage will start to fill at different rates.
 If you have fewer troops your rage fills faster. when commanders have enough rage they cast their skill automatically.

 During the siege of Winterfell, troops have different marching speeds.
 In this event Cavalry > Infantry = Bowmen > Spearmen in terms of speed and lower-tier troops have a higher marching speed (T1 > T2 > T3 > T4).
 The attack range of troops is also different.
 In this event Bowmen> Spearmen > Cavalry = Infantry in terms of attack range.